-Mr. Güneralp's latest singing highlights include the Turkish language premier of the role of Sultan in the Ukrainian opera Cossack Beyond The Danube with The Commonwealth Lyric Theater (Mr. Güneralp and his mother created the Turkish libretto for this role); the roles of The Master and Yefim in the US-premiere of the opera Desire To Sleep by Moshe Shulman with The Juventas New Music Ensemble; the narrator in the English language world-premiere of Expérience by Phivos-Angelos Kollias with The Juventas New Music Ensemble; the world-premieres of Missa Patri Pio by Leonardo Ciampa; the role of Jewish Man in the world-premiere of the opera The Prioress's Tale by Delvyn Case; The Omaggio al Bel Canto Best Interpretation Award at The Stelle dell'Anno Nuovo Festival in Boston (organized for the members of The Boston Opera Collaborative by The Dante Alighieri Society Italian Cultural Center of Massachusetts and The Consulate General of Italy); a feature program on CCTV; and a performance at the historic USS Salem in the inaugural maritime festival of Quincy, Massachusetts, where he sang the solos of Emile de Becque from the musical South Pacific by Rodgers & Hammerstein.
+Performance highlights include: the Turkish-language premiere of the role of the Sultan in the Ukrainian opera Cossack Beyond The Danube with the Commonwealth Lyric Theater (for which Mr. Güneralp and his mother created the Turkish libretto); the roles of the Master and Yefim in the U.S. premiere of Desire To Sleep by Moshe Shulman with Juventas New Music Ensemble; narrator in the world English-language premiere of Expérience by Phivos-Angelos Kollias with Juventas; world premiere of Missa Patri Pio by Leonardo Ciampa; the role of the Jewish Man in the world premiere of The Prioress’s Tale by Delvyn Case; and the Omaggio al Bel Canto Best Interpretation Award at the Stelle dell’Anno Nuovo Festival in Boston, organized by the Dante Alighieri Society Italian Cultural Center of Massachusetts and the Consulate General of Italy.
+Additional engagements include afeature program on CCTV and a performance at the historic USS Salem during the inaugural maritime festival of Quincy, Massachusetts, where he performed the solos of Emile de Becque from Rodgers & Hammerstein’s South Pacific.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~